korysergey55/goit-react-woolf-hw-06-phonebook/README.md

 Tasks

-- Rebuild aplication using React Huks
+- Rebuild aplication using React Huks and Redux Toolkit

 - The application should consist of a form and a list of contacts.
 In the current step, implement adding the contact name and phone number and